Getting Started with Predefined Dialogs in Blazor

 Show alert dialog

-An alert dialog box used to display an errors, warnings, and information alerts that needs user awareness.
-This can be achieved by using the DialogService.AlertAsync method.
-The alert dialog is displayed along with the OK button.
-When user clicks on OK button, alert dialog will get closed.
+An alert dialog is used to display errors, warnings, or informational messages that require user acknowledgment.
+This is achieved using the DialogService.AlertAsync method.
+The alert dialog displays an OK button.
+When the user selects OK, the alert dialog closes.

 @using Syncfusion.Blazor.Popups